MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/2/index.md

 - [ ] Must not use sub-advisors or third-party analysts.
 - [x] Appropriate registration with CIRO (or provincial securities commissions).

-> **Explanation:** Discretionary portfolio management requires the portfolio manager or firm to register under appropriate categories with CIRO and/or the relevant securities commissions.
+> **Explanation:**( Discretionary portfolio management requires the portfolio manager or firm to register under appropriate categories with CIRO and/or the relevant securities commissions.)

----

 ### Which aspect distinguishes Separately Managed Accounts (SMAs) from pooled investment vehicles like mutual funds?